EV Charger Installation for Commercial Properties

 An RCD is a safety device that’s specifically engineered to prevent electric shock and minimise fire risks by detecting and interrupting electrical leakage currents as they occur.
 This interruption happens so swiftly that the risk to anyone in contact with the charging equipment is greatly reduced.

 For EV charging, the electrical demands are unique, especially with the potential for DC fault currents—unintended currents that can flow in the wrong direction.
-To counter this, t he EV charging industry relies on specialised RCDs.
+To counter this, the EV charging industry relies on specialised RCDs.

 The Type A RCD is commonly used with no DC charging components.
 However, the more advanced Type B RCD can detect both AC and DC leakage currents, making it the go-to choice for comprehensive EV charger protection.